By Kim Segler OT/CHT

 A common symptom of late pregnancy is fluid retention which causes the feet and ankles swell.
 If swelling comes on suddenly or excessively this may be a sign of preeclampsia.
 This can occur during pregnancy or immediately after birth.
 This is a very serious condition in which high blood pressure and protein in the urine develop.

-Lifestyle factors include having a sedentary lifestyle, being overweight, or wearing ill-fitting shoes.
+Lifestyle factors include having a sedentary lifestyle, being overweight, or wearing ill-fitting shoes can be a cause of swollen feet.

-An infection can cause swelling of the feet.
+An infection can cause swelling of the feet as well as redness.
 People with diabetic neuropathy or other nerve problems of the feet are at greater risk for foot infections.

 Swollen feet can be a sign of heart disease or heart failure.
 A damaged heart cannot pump blood to the heart efficiently.
 Right-sided heart failure can cause the body to retain salt and water resulting in swollen feet.